-Australia-based financial institution Westpac is bracing for a record AUS$1.3 billion (U.S. $912.6 million) civil penalty issued by Australia’s financial crime regulator related to a money-laundering scandal and the facilitation of child exploitation in the Philippines and Southeast Asia.
+Australia-based financial institution Westpac is bracing for a record AUD$1.3 billion (U.S. $912.6 million) civil penalty issued by Australia’s financial crime regulator related to a money-laundering scandal and the facilitation of child exploitation in the Philippines and Southeast Asia.

 If approved by the Federal Court of Australia, the civil penalty will represent the largest in Australian history, AUSTRAC said.
 “Our role is to harden the financial system against serious crime and terrorism financing, and this penalty reflects the serious and systemic nature of Westpac’s non-compliance,” said AUSTRAC Chief Executive Officer Nicole Rose.

 AUSTRAC first announced its statement of claim against Westpac in November 2019 alleging numerous anti-money laundering and counter-terrorism financing (AML/CTF) violations.
 AUSTRAC’s civil proceedings described a host of compliance and risk management failings by Westpac, including violations under Australia’s international funds transfer instruction (IFTI) reporting rules and many other alleged systemic failings concerning correspondent banking, risk assessments, customer due diligence, transaction monitoring, and recordkeeping.